How to pack for Europe for 2 weeks (warm weather)

 - Start with the shoes.
 As I mentioned above, I walk A LOT (my Fitbit registered 8 to 10 miles each day).
 However, even if you do not walk a lot, still start with the shoes.
 Why?
 Because when you start with the shoes, it automatically limits and refines what you will take with you.
 The shoes will dictate the style and color of the clothing you pack.
 You don’t want your entire closet to be available for packing.
 You have to narrow down the selection somehow.
 Start with the shoes.
 Also, when you start with the shoes, it helps limit the color palette.
 For this trip I planned on wearing primarily warmer colors (or earth tones).
 This helped to limit my options for packing.

-What I packed for Europe for 2 weeks
+What I packed for Europe for 2 weeks (for travel in the spring/summer)

 - 2 pairs shoes – black wedge sandals and tan Danskos (closed toe, open back and more below on these)